 You should start planning your thesis halfway through the Liberal Studies Program (when you have close to 18 credits).
 Ideally, it should focus the interests you have explored in your coursework.
 In the past, students have successfully developed a paper written for a course—or a couple of papers—into a thesis.

-The thesis should be 50-60 pages long—in other words, as long as two or three term papers.
-It is sometimes useful to think in terms of two or three chapters.
+The thesis should be 50-60 pages long excluding front material (cover page, signature page, and abstract), bibliography, and appendices.
+In other words, as long as two or three term papers.
+Many students choose to split their theses into multiple chapters, often two or three, with an introduction and conclusion.
 Please consult the Library's instructions for preparing and depositing theses, which will explain the formatting expectations for the document.

 You should enroll in MALS 79000: Thesis/Capstone Project only when you have completed the course work for the degree, or at least 24 credits of coursework.
 Some students register for one course and MALS 79000 - Thesis/Capstone Project in the final semester, and some register for MALS 79000 - Thesis/Capstone Project only.